Uses

 For code, I use AI the way I would use a very fast but occasionally overconfident intern: helpful, worth listening to, and absolutely not trusted without review.

 I think the useful version of AI is not replacing thought.
-It's making it easier to stay in motion while thinking.
+It is making it easier to stay in motion while thinking.

 Writing